Home » The team

 silvia.lasala@univ-lorraine.fr

-Silvia Lasala, the principal investigator of the project REACHER, is currently assistant professor at University of Lorraine, working as a teacher at the chemical engineering school ENSIC (École Nationale Supérieure des Industries Chimiques) and as a researcher at the laboratory LRGP (Laboratoire Réactions et Génie des Procédés) in France.
+Silvia Lasala, the principal investigator of the project REACHER, is currently associate professor at University of Lorraine, working as a teacher at the chemical engineering school ENSIC (École Nationale Supérieure des Industries Chimiques) and as a researcher at the laboratory LRGP (Laboratoire Réactions et Génie des Procédés) in France.

 In 2016, she got her Ph.D. at “Politecnico di Milano” (Italy) with a thesis aiming at improving the thermodynamic modelling of CO2-based streams in CO2-capture-and-storage systems.
 During her PhD, she also worked on the design and characterization of working fluids for thermodynamic power and refrigeration cycles.
 Then, she carried out a postdoc at LRGP (France) investigating the kinetics and thermodynamics of liquefying hydrogen and researching over the possible use of inert and – novel – reactive working fluids in power and trigeneration plants.